 PSAS is a student aerospace engineering project at Portland State University.
 We're building ultra-low-cost, open source rockets that feature some of the most sophisticated amateur rocket avionics systems out there today.

-To learn about all the cool stuff we've done over the past decade or so check out About PSAS.
+To learn about all the cool stuff we've done over the past 15 years check out About PSAS.
 To get an idea of how you might like to contribute, read Getting Involved.
 To e-mail us, write us or subscribe to our mailing lists, use the Contact section.
-For technical details on how PSAS is organized, you might enjoy the Teams section.

 We are an educational, not-for-profit group and we rely on support from our community to move forward.
 If you have the means please consider donating something to our effort.
 Every little bit helps!
 All donations are tax deductible.

 We hope to launch our upgraded avionics testbed in Summer 2014!